pupilfirst/wd201-scripts/databases/setting-up-postgres/README.md

 sudo apt install postgresql postgresql-contrib libpq-dev
 ```

 This will install the PostgreSQL database server on your computer.
-Let's make sure that it's server is up and running using the following command:
+Let's make sure that its server is up and running using the following command:

 ```bash
 sudo service postgresql start